-OLL reserves the right to make changes in this Handbook at any time and to make timely notification thereof.
-The policies contained in this Handbook supersede any other previous policies and will not be negated by any other OLL policy or procedure issued before this date.
+Our Lady of Lourdes reserves the right to make changes to this Handbook at any time and to make timely notification thereof.
+The policies contained in this Handbook supersede any other previous policies and will not be negated by any other OLL policy or procedure previously issued.